matthewoden/alpine-erlang/README.md

-# Erlang on Alpine Linux
+# Erlang on Alpine Linux (for arm32v6)

-This Dockerfile provides a full installation of Erlang on Alpine, intended for running Erlang releases, so it has no build tools installed.
+This Dockerfile provides a full installation of Erlang on Alpine (ARMv6 architecture), intended for running Erlang releases on RPi instances, so it has no build tools installed.
 The Erlang installation is provided so one can avoid cross-compiling releases.
 The caveat of course is if one has NIFs which require a native compilation toolchain, but that is left as an exercise for the reader.

 **NOTE:** This image is primarily intended to either be used as-is, or as the base for an image which is embellished with additional dependencies.
 It is also intended to be forked and tweaked as needed for those